 The latter is, predictably enough, where one can find affirmation that reinforces one’s convictions to act, or, on the hand, opinions which might somewhat chasten their strongest inclinations.

 What is the Price?

-Rule Breakers used to cost $199 per year, however, it now costs $99 per year (as of 2020).
+The Rule Breakers service used to cost $199 per year, however, it now costs $99 per year (as of 2022).
 They also periodically float trial offers, some for as low as $19.

-It's in-house rival service, Stock Advisor, costs $19 per month or $99 for an entire year.
-As the comparative costs would suggest, Rule Breakers is the more robust and comprehensive of the two offerings.
+It's in-house rival service, Stock Advisor, also costs $19 per month or $99 for an entire year.
+Although the costs are the same, we consider Rule Breakers to be the more robust and comprehensive of the two offerings.

-However, does a higher price point automatically equate to more success in the market for Rule Breakers vis-à-vis its more inexpensive sibling offering?
+However, does our opinion automatically equate to more success in the market for Rule Breakers vis-à-vis its sibling offering?